Your Child’s Health Matters

 Role of the Unlicensed Diabetes Care Assistant (UDCA)

-House Bill No. 984 (Care of the Student with Diabetes) enacted in 2005, specifies that each school train one (1) unlicensed diabetes care assistant (UDCA), if a full-time nurse is assigned to the school.
-In order to protect the safety and health of students, the Plano ISD has chosen to have a minimum of three (3) UDCAs trained at each campus, in addition to the nurse.
-Training of the UDCAs is provided under the supervision of a health care professional with expertise in the care of persons with diabetes.
-The UDCAs will provide diabetes management and care services, if the nurse is unavailable.
+House Bill No. 984 (Care of the Student with Diabetes) enacted in 2005, specifies that each school train one (1) unlicensed diabetes care assistant (UDCA) in order to protect the safety and health of students.
+The UDCAs will provide diabetes management and care services if the nurse is unavailable.
 Such services include, but are not limited to, the administration of insulin, or in an emergency, the administration of glucagon.
+The school will implement the orders by the physician that is provided by the parent for that said student.

 The health staff will perform the following state-required health screenings.
 If you do not wish the district health staff to perform the screenings, you may substitute a professional examination by a health care provider of your choice.
 Please contact your campus nurse for further instructions.